tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 application mode, but with no privileged access.

 Firmware loads the application at the start of RAM (`0x4000_0000`).
-It uses the special FW\_RAM for its own stack.
+It use a part of the special FW\_RAM for its own stack.

 When reset is released, the CPU starts executing the firmware.
 It begins by clearing all CPU registers, clears all FW\_RAM, sets up a